Ending your business

 More information

 For example, you will no longer be able to access your business bank account.
-Therefore, before deregistering your sole proprietorship with us, please check the websites of these organisations to find out what steps you must take.
+So, before deregistering your sole proprietorship with us, please check the websites of these organisations to find out what steps you must take.

 Are you planning to apply for financial support from your municipality?
 If so, a condition may be that you are still registered in the Business Register.
 Check this before you deregister from KVK.